MarwaEshra/FAERS-Database/README.md

 ### Acknowledgements
-Please consider citing this github and the following paper(s) if you use this in your work:
+Please cite this github and the following paper(s) if you use it in your work: